jan-pfr/sem-group8/Use-Cases/Use-Case-2.md

 ### Preconditions

-We know the countries.
+We know the population of countries in the world, continent and region.
 Database contains current population data.

 ### Success End Condition